Gurfateh Pirzada

 Gurfateh Singh Pirzada (born 29 October 1996) is an Indian actor who works primarily in Hindi films and web series.
-He made his debut with Friends in Law in 2018.
-Pirzada has since starred in Hum Bhi Akele Tum Bhi Akele (2019) and Netflix thriller film Guilty (2020).
-In 2023, he was seen starring in the teen drama Netflix series Class.
+He began his acting career with Friends in Law in 2018.
+Pirzada has since starred in Netflix thriller Guilty (2020) and romantic film Hum Bhi Akele Tum Bhi Akele (2021).
+Pirzada has since starred in the streaming series Class (2023) and Call Me Bae (2024).

 Early life and family

-Pirzada was born on 29 October 1996 in Chandigarh, India in a Sikh family to an agriculturist and realtor father Gurlal Pirzada and a housewife mother Paramjit Kaur Pirzada.
 His sister Mehreen Pirzada is also an actress.
+He was born into a Sikh Family.